 Some of the camels are halter trained and can be taken by their keepers for walks around the Zoo and Safari Park.
 The camel training program began in 1995 when a baby camel, Belle, needed to be hand raised.
 Although camels have been domesticated since ancient times, keeper Pat Butler found no camel-specific training aids.
 With some tips from the Zoo’s trainers and a positive-reinforcement strategy proven successful with horses, he taught Belle to wear a halter with grace and style.
 Belle made some prime-time television show appearances, including the "Tonight Show with Jay Leno."

 Camel halter training makes it easier for veterinarians to give the camels routine check-ups, and the strolls allow the camels to stretch their legs and meet Zoo and Park guests up close!
 Each walk takes two keepers: one to lead the camel and the other to scoop poop!

-Camels have been used by humans since ancient times.
-They were even brought to the United States in the mid-1800s as a potential source of transportation across the West, as well as a replacement for beef cattle.
-Today, if the nomads of the Saharan region continue their traditional way of life, they will need the dromedary camels for milk, wool, and transport.
+Humans have used camels since ancient times.
+They were even brought to the US in the mid-1800s as a potential source of transportation across the West, as well as a replacement for beef cattle.
+Today, if the nomads of Africa’s Saharan region continue their traditional way of life, they will need the dromedary camels for milk, wool, and transport.

-Bactrian camels, however, are facing a decline in the wild as they are hunted for sport or killed because they compete with domestic camels and livestock for grazing and watering spots.
+Bactrian camels, however, are at critical risk, facing a decline in the wild as they are hunted for sport or killed because they compete with domestic camels and livestock for grazing and watering spots.
+They are also hunted for their meat.
 Their habitat is also being taken over by illegal mining operations.
-There are currently about 600 Bactrian camels in China and about 350 in Mongolia.
+There are currently about 650 Bactrian camels in China and about 450 in Mongolia.
 The Wild Camel Protection Foundation was established in 1997 and has set up a natural reserve in China for wild Bactrian camels.